 Remember, rice weevils are small, fast and quick to hide when ever people are around disturbing them.
 And since they fly, its easy to miss where they might be active so its important to treat every cabinet..
 Let the treatment dry for 1 hour and after that, all dishes and food stuff go back without hazard to people or pets.
 Expect to treat every 2 weeks if you see continued activity at that time.
 If not, treat every 2-3 months to insure they don’t come back.

-For most problems, either FS MP or Phantom aerosol will be all that’s needed.
-But if the problem is wide spread, aerosols are not practical to apply.
-Since rice weevils fly, they can get in laundry rooms, garages, basements and other areas where pet food and grain products like grass seed are stored.
-One or two rooms are easy to treat with FS MP or Phantom.
-But if you have several needing an application, consider getting a liquid concentrate like DEFENSE SC.
-In the long run, it will be better suited for large applications.
 Mix 1 oz per gallon of water and apply the mixed solution to baseboards, carpeting and any room suspected of harboring this pest.
-Defense can be spot sprayed and even broadcast over large areas so its safe enough for use throughout the home.
+Bithor can be spot sprayed and even broadcast over large areas so its safe enough for use throughout the home.
 1 gallon of mixed solution will cover up to 800 sq/ft and you would expect to treat monthly for normal problems.
 But if they come back quickly within 1-2 weeks, spray more frequently until they subside.
+In most cases, 1 treatment solves the problem using 1-2 gallons but following up within a month is advised.

 RICE WEEVIL EGG KILLER ^

-For extra protection, add NYGUARD GROWTH REGULATOR with the Defense.
-Its designed to be used at the same time as the Defense, in the same sprayer, so it won’t take extra time to apply it.
+For extra protection, add NYGUARD GROWTH REGULATOR with the Bithor.
+Its designed to be used at the same time as the Bithor, in the same sprayer, so it won’t take extra time to apply it.

 Now its important to understand what Nyguard does.
 Basically it won’t affect adult weevils but it works specifically on eggs and larvae.
 Nothing can technically “kill” weevil eggs but Nyguard will prevent the hatching larvae from developing normally.
 Basically Nyguard mimics a very important protein the young weevils need during their growth.
 And when over exposed to this protein, they won’t grow right.
 This interruption causes them to stall during their development, mutate and then die.
 This in turn will help end the infestation.

-Adding Nyguard will enable treatments to last for several months compared to using just Defense alone.
-So if you have a warehouse or bad infestation to treat, using Nyguard with Defense would be the smart way to proceed – especially if the problem is in a restaurant or food processing plant.
-Add 4-12 ml along with the 1 oz of Defense per gallon of water.
+Adding Nyguard will enable treatments to last for several months compared to using just Bithor alone.
+So if you have a warehouse or bad infestation to treat, using Nyguard with Bithor would be the smart way to proceed – especially if the problem is in a restaurant or food processing plant.
+Add 4-12 ml along with the 1 oz of Bithor per gallon of water.

 RICE WEEVIL TRAPS ^